wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-microsoft-teams-apps/includes/2-microsoft-teams-apps.md

 ### Deep links

 Your app can create URL deep links to help navigate your user through your app, and the Teams client.
-You can create a deeplink for most entities within Teams, and some (like a new meeting request) allow you to pre-populate information using query strings in the URL.
-For example, your conversational bot could send a message to a channel with a deeplink to a task module that results in a card being sent as a one-to-one message to a user, that in turn contains a deeplink to create a new meeting with a specific user at a certain date/time.
+You can create a deep link for most entities within Teams, and some (like a new meeting request) allow you to pre-populate information using query strings in the URL.
+For example, your conversational bot could send a message to a channel with a deep link to a task module that results in a card being sent as a one-to-one message to a user, that in turn contains a deep link to create a new meeting with a specific user at a certain date/time.
 Use deep links to connect across the various extension points available to your app, keeping your user in the correct context at all times.

 ### Web content pages